 - A flexible data platform that adapts to new reporting requirements

 - Near-term ROI through agile implementation that delivers actionable reports early and often

-The modern data warehouse gives GPs a key advantage in competitive markets.
-By allowing strong platform companies to efficiently integrate under-performing bolt-ons, lower-multiple acquisitions can be pursued, and the groundwork for successful arbitrage laid.
+This modern data platform gives GPs a key advantage in competitive markets.
+By allowing strong platform companies to efficiently integrate under-performing bolt-ons, lower-multiple acquisitions can be pursued, and the groundwork for successful arbitrage is laid.